NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Matlab release version used for development and tests : R2019b.

-Contact : please report me any bug (with data set used and Matlab(R) code attached) or suggestion at nicolas.douillet (at) free.fr
+Contact : please report me any bug (with data set used and Matlab(R) code attached) or suggestion at nicolas.douillet9 (at) gmail.com

-Last update : 28 / 10 /2024.
+Last update : 07/01/2025.